Student Health Services

 For students currently seeing a healthcare provider at Student Health, ask your provider for a case management referral.
 A nurse will contact you to schedule a case management appointment.
 These appointments can be in-person at the Fairfax Clinic or a scheduled phone call.

-Students must first be established as a patient at Student Health Services before meeting with a case manager.
+Students must first be an established patient at Student Health Services before meeting with a case manager.
 If you are a new patient, schedule an appointment with a Student Health Services provider.
-When scheduling or during your appointment, let us know that you are interested in working with a nurse case manager.
+When you schedule or at your appointment, let us know that you are interested in working with a nurse case manager.

 For general questions, call 703-993-2831 (select option 1) during operating hours and leave a message for a nurse case manager.
 They will return your call within one business day.